 Baked Oatmeal is crazy easy, versatile, and delicious!
-This make-ahead version allows you to portion it out for the busiest of mornings.
+This oatmeal recipe is also healthy and gluten free.
+Making it ahead of time also allows you to portion it out for the busiest of mornings.

 I love oatmeal.
 Quick oats, old-fashioned oats, steel cut oats.
 I love it with fresh fruit, dried fruit, nuts.
 Warm, cold…and now baked!

 After years of hearing about baked oatmeal, and swearing I was going to make it, I finally did.

 This baked oatmeal is a great pantry recipe!
 Here’s what you need:

 - Dry Ingredients: old-fashioned rolled oats, brown sugar, baking powder, kosher salt, and cinnamon

 - Wet Ingredients: vegetable oil, eggs, and whole milk

 - For serving: heavy cream or maple syrup